 Hand Protection: Any specific glove information provided is based on published literature and glove manufacturer data.
 Glove suitability and breakthrough time will differ depending on the specific use conditions.
 Contact the glove manufacturer for specific advice on glove selection and breakthrough times for your use conditions.
 Inspect and replace worn or damaged gloves.
-The types of gloves to be considered for this material include
+The types of gloves to be considered for this material conditions.
+Inspect and replace worn or damaged gloves.
+The types of gloves to be considered for this material include: